 Finally, a few crossing strings to dress up the shirt a bit and we are done.

-How to draw a witch: completed outline
+How to draw a witch: finished outline drawing

 Just for fun, we have added some background – a nice full moon and a starry night is the perfect time for a broomstick flight!